 The report from our road trip to the Southwest continues, this time with a program in contrasts:

-Palo Duro Canyon, or as it is often referred to, the Grand Canyon of Texas.
-We arrived early but, since the park doesn't open until 8 a.m., not early enough to escape the heat that builds up at its bottom.
+But, all of a sudden, the ground does open up to reveal the beauty of the Palo Duro Canyon, or as it is often referred to, the Grand Canyon of Texas.
+We arrived early but, since the park doesn’t open until 8 a.m., not early enough to escape the heat that builds up at its bottom.

 Then we were off to Santa Fe, where I was all excited to take my family to the Georgia O’Keeffe Museum, only to be gravely disappointed.
 I was expecting a museum dedicated to Georgia O’Keeffe, full of her paintings and full of learning about one of my favorite painters.
 Not so.
 Out of nine rooms, only one showed O’Keeffe paintings, the rest is currently devoted to the exhibit Shared Intelligence: American Painting and the Photograph.
 And even that room isn’t done particularly well, in the audio guide the explanation of one flower painting repeats itself on another.